Kishlay2010/develop-my-website/README.md

 ## Afterwards

 If you've made all your changes to the home page, check out plugins/vuetify.ts and perhaps change the theme.
 Or you can also make the pages/about.vue your own.
+You can replace the public/img/avatar.jpg to your own picture and replace public/img/background.jpg to your own background.